-All course modules and assessments in the AG222 course are designed with a strong component emphasis on realworld application - i.e. they should represent tasks that professional geologists working in the private or public sector may face in their future careers.
+All course modules and assessments in the AG222 course are designed with a strong component on real-world application - i.e. they should represent tasks that professional geologists working in the private or public sector may face in their future careers.
 There is no final exam, and the course grade reflects tasks conducted throughout the semester, combining both group and individual assessments.
-(Fig. 5).
-Table 4 provides an overview of the tools used by the students to tackle the assessments.
 In this section, we present the main course modules and associated assessments.
 Adequate material is provided in the supplementary material to allow implementation of these elsewhere.
 Naturally, the exercises are focused on Svalbard's geological record, but the concept can easily be applied in other areas.
-For educators and students not familiar with Svalbard's geological evolution, Electronic appendix Table B2 provides a list of key literature.
+For educators and students not familiar with Svalbard's geological